0

 • She loves hanging out on social media.

-• She cares more about herself than others, which compounds her isolation, creating an endless loop that amplifies all these problems.
+• She cares more about herself than others, compounding her isolation and creating an endless loop that amplifies all her problems.

 Sadly, There’s More

 Furthermore, Mable struggles to bring her mind into obedience.
 For example, she can gossip, be critical, angry, fearful, make uncharitable judgments, rarely think the best of others, and be cynical and self-righteous.
-Then, other bad habits will show up on the radar of her heart as she continues in these self-defeating patterns, those things that hope to catch a ride on the endless loop she has been building.
+Then, other bad habits start showing up on the radar of her heart as she continues in these self-defeating and cyclic patterns, those things that hop a ride on the endless loop that is her orbit.
 Here are a few more examples:

 • She has sporadic downtime with God.